 The Equality Bill contains provisions in its Clause 78 for the voluntary reporting of gender pay gaps in organisations with over 250 staff.
-Find out more from our Briefing on Improving Pay Transparency.

 Financial Sector Inquiry

 In 2009, the Commission began a timely inquiry into sex discrimination in the finance sector.
 This ongoing inquiry has found that women in some of the UK’s leading finance companies receive around 80 per cent less in performance related pay than male colleagues.
 This disparity is a major factor behind the massive gender pay gap in the finance sector, with far fewer women in senior roles than in other sectors.
 The Inquiry examines the underlying causes as well as reports of a high level of sexual harassment in the sector.
-Find out more about the Inquiry and read the Inquiry report.

 There have been huge changes in women’s participation in employment over the last 30 years; however men’s contribution to childcare has not increased at the same rate.
 In most cases, women continue to shoulder the responsibility for childcare, even in households where both parents work full-time.